-The additional room at the container base gives ingredients more room to move around during blending, which leads to a more consistent blend and also makes it easier to remove the finished recipe once blending is finished.
+The additional room at the container base gives ingredients more space to move around during blending, which leads to a smoother blend and also makes it easier to remove the finished recipe once blending is completed.

 The next major difference between the 7500 and the 5200 is the increase in horsepower found in the Vitamix 7500.
 A slightly more powerful motor was added to the new model that adds an additional .2 horsepower to an already powerful 2 peak-horsepower motor.

 This difference may sound small, but this 10% increase is a significant addition.
-It means that you’ll be able to more easily blend tough mixtures, like nut butters, hummus, or thick smoothies and shakes.
+It means that you’ll be able to blend tough mixtures more smoothly, like nut butter, hummus, or thick smoothies and shakes.